cvarela0702/ipc-laravel-backend/RefinedPrompts.md

 ### Verification

 Make sure:
+- slug is in a migration
+- slug is in the fillable
+- slug is in the validation for store and update methods
 - tests are added too
 - route is added too
 - include "with" for ratings, favorites and comments